damncabbage/gobble/README.md

-# Cram
+# Gobble

-Cram is a fake web service handler for integration testing.
+Gobble is a fake web service handler for integration testing.

-You need Cram if you have a site that makes calls to web services with a client that you can't mock or stub out, eg. something that isn't able to be tested with Rack::Test.
+You need Gobble if you have a site that makes calls to web services with a client that you can't mock or stub out, eg. something that isn't able to be tested with Rack::Test.

-(Cram currently sees use with Cucumber and Capybara, testing a legacy PHP app.)
+(Gobble currently sees use with Cucumber and Capybara, testing a legacy PHP app.)

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'cram'
+    gem 'gobble'

 And then execute: